Auckland War Memorial Museum: War Memorial building

 The museum's architects commissioned Kohn's Jewellers of Queen Street to create a finely detailed silver model of the museum.
 This was presented to Gunson upon completion of the museum, in recognition of his extensive work in leading the project.
 After the death of Sir James, the model was presented to the museum by his son Wallace Gunson, where it remains on display to this day.

 The building is considered to be one of the finest Greco-Roman buildings in the Southern Hemisphere.
 It has an 'A' classification from the New Zealand Historic Places Trust, designating it as a building whose preservation is of the utmost importance.
 Of particular interest is the interior plasterwork which incorporates Māori details in an amalgamation of Neo-Greek and art-deco styles.
 Likewise the exterior bas-reliefs, carved by Richard Gross (1882 – 1964) and depicting 20th-century armed forces and personnel, are in a style which mixes Neo-Grec with Art Deco.

 Restored 19th-century plaster casts of three Greek statues—The Dying Gaul, "Laocoön and His Sons", and "Discobolus"—emphasise the Greek Revival architecture of the building, and are considered "an acknowledgement of the historical importance of the arts and learning of classical antiquity to [New Zealand's] imported European culture".
-They are among 33 statues donated to the Museum in 1878 by a wealthy expatriate Aucklander, Thomas Russell.
+They are among 33 statues donated to the museum in 1878 by a wealthy expatriate Aucklander, Thomas Russell.

 The bulk of the building is English Portland stone, with detailing in New Zealand granite from the Coromandel.
-The quotation over the front porch—which begins "The whole earth is the sepulchre of famous men"—is attributed to the Greek statesman Pericles; its appearance is in keeping with the Museum's status as a war memorial.
+The quotation over the front porch—which begins "The whole earth is the sepulchre of famous men"—is attributed to the Greek statesman Pericles; its appearance is in keeping with the museum's status as a war memorial.
 The full text reads as follows:

 Additions

-The 1929 building was designed so that it could be extended in the future.
+The 1929 building was designed with a view to future extension.
 Two additions were made to the original building, the first in the late 1950s to commemorate the Second World War when an administration annexe with a large semi-circular courtyard was added to the southern rear.
 This extension is of concrete-block construction rendered in cement stucco to harmonise with the Portland stone of the earlier building.
 This major extension was designed by the architects M. K. and R. F. Draffin – one of the original architects and his son.

 In 2006, the inner courtyard was enclosed by a "Grand Atrium" at the southern entrance.